PingjunChen/pyslide/README.md

 ![pyslide-banner](./docs/wsi-thyroid-fs-slide.png)

-*Installation*
+Please `star` this repo if you find [pyslide](https://github.com/PingjunChen/pyslide) to be helpful for your work.

+Installation
 ------------
-To install pyslide, simple use pip:
+To install pyslide, apt dependences before pip:
 ```alpha
 sudo apt-get install openslide-tools
 sudo apt-get install libgeos-dev